xXDaedalus/xXDaedalus/README.md

-## Hi there 👋
-Welcom on my profile
+## Hi there and Welcome on my profile
--
 ## About me:
-- I'm a comutersience Student from Germany.
+- I'm a Computersience Student from Germany.
-//..
--
+- //...

 ## Current:
 - I'm currently learning Java, C, C++.
 - I'm currently Working on my own Website.
--

 <!--